tiyashapal22/test/assignment1.md

 ### Python 3
 _python 3 is a newer version_.

-The latest is Python **3.12** for any information contact tiyasha.pal.22@gmail.com or tiyasha2000june@gmail.com
+The latest is Python **3.12** for any information contact tiyasha.pal.22@gmail.com tiyasha2000june@gmail.com

 ## Usage
 ```